What is Position Vector?

-The position vector which is said to be a straight line having one end fixed to a body and the second end that is attached to a moving point.
+The Position Vector which is said to be a straight line having one end fixed to a body and the second end that is attached to a moving point.
 And this is used to describe the position of the point relative to the body.
 As the point moves the vector’s position will change in length or in direction or at times in both direction and length.
 If drawn to some scale, then the change which is in length will signify a change which is in the magnitude of the vector.
 That is while a change which is in direction will signify a vector that is rotating.

-In this article we are going to discover what is a vector as well as a few other important points.
+In this article we are going to discover what a vector is as well as a few other important points.

 Displacement of Vectors

 The velocity and the Position Vectors which are of a particle are illustrated in Figure given below.
 The Position Vector which is denoted by r extends from the origin to the particle.
 While the velocity vector which is denoted by letter v points in the direction of the particle’s motion.
 The other variables which are appropriate are for describing a moving particle that can be defined in terms of these variables and the elementary variables as well.